ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 The first called battle subscript that handles applying recoil damage (specifically 1/3 recoil, see [here](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/res/battle/scripts/subscripts/subscript_recoil_1_3.s)) proceeds as follows:
 1. Check if the attacker's ability is either the Rock Head or Magic Guard, to which no recoil damage would be applied if so,
 2. Retrieve the damage dealt to the target,
-3. Divide the amount by 3,
+3. Divide the amount by three,
 4. Apply the resulting amount as recoil damage to the attacker,
 5. Display the recoil message,
 6. And finally end, which in this case would return to the original battle subscript.